20607 - METHODS AND TOOLS FOR POLICY ANALYSIS

 Course taught in English

 Go to class group/s: 24

-- The course introduces students to the main tools used for data analysis and applied empirical research, focusing on identifying and estimating causal effects.
-Most work in empirical social sciences is about questions of cause and effect such as: Which are the economic returns of one additional year of schooling?
+The course introduces students to the main tools used for data analysis and applied empirical research, focusing on identifying and estimating causal effects.
+Almost any work in empirical economics (and social science, in general) is about questions of cause and effect such as: Which are the economic returns of one additional year of schooling?
 Do democratic institutions promote economic development?
 Does imposing a female policy-maker through gender quotas cause a change in policy?
-Does raising the minimum wage cause employment to decrease?
+Does raising the minimum wage cause unemployment to increase?
+Does listening to hate-speech on the radio make people more likely to participate to a genocide?
 Do longer prison sentences deter crimes?
-While one would ideally run a randomized controlled experiment to answer these questions, this is often not possible.
-Therefore, special methods and techniques have been developed in social science research. - By the end of the course, students should have a firm grasp of research designs that can lead to convincing analysis and be able to go through the multiple stages of empirical research: searching for interesting questions, devising an appropriate research design, collecting the data, and implementing the analysis. - The course blends in some basic econometric theory, reading of empirical papers and application with STATA. - Students who do not have an intermediate level experience with Stata and Statistics should attend the course 20684 STATA PREPARATORY COURSE and 20356 PRECORSO DI STATISTICA / STATISTICS - PREPARATORY COURSE in August.
+While one would ideally run a controlled experiment to answer these questions, this is often not possible.
+Therefore, special methods and techniques have been developed in social science research.
+The mission of the course is to provide background on issues that arise when analyzing social science data and a guide for tools that are useful for applied research.
+By the end of the course, students should have a firm grasp of the types of research design that can lead to convincing analysis and be able to go through the multiple stages of empirical research: searching for interesting questions, devising an appropriate research design, collecting the data, and implementing the analysis.
+The course includes practical sessions.

 - The ideal experiment and the potential outcomes framework.